sts10/qr-forge/README.markdown

 ## Limitations

-This program's setting reading and creating TOTPs is hard-coded to some sensible default (30 seconds, etc.).
+This program's setting reading and creating TOTPs is hard-coded to some sensible default (30 seconds, one type of secret key, etc.).
 I also need to test it on image file types other than PNG.

 ## Notes / reference